martinchernyavskiy/Notes/CS/CS540/Natural Language Processing.md

 ## Language Models
 ?
 - Use probabilistic models to assign a probability to a sentence W
+	- Can calculate probability of a sentence by calculating probability of each word
 	- Given 2 words (evidences), what is the probability of third word being __ ?

 ## Training The Language Model